-- based on evidence of the assumptions made by bidders in the UK auction, as set out in detail in Annex 6. - A7.105 Second, for countries where gross 800 MHz values are available, we considered that Telefónica's alternative benchmark treats the prices of 800 MHz in the benchmark country and the value of 800 MHz in the UK in an inconsistent manner.
+- A7.83 However, we do not consider Telefónica's alternative benchmark provides useful additional information (especially where we have benchmarks which are not affected by expected DTT co-existence costs). - A7.84 First, we reiterate that our reason for taking £3m per MHz as the difference between 800 MHz UK market value gross and net of DTT co-existence costs is not that it was the maximum liability for these costs.
+Rather, we adopt this figure based on evidence of the assumptions made by bidders in the UK auction, as set out in detail in Annex 6. - A7.85 Second, for countries where gross 800 MHz values are available, we consider that Telefónica's alternative benchmark treats the prices of 800 MHz in the benchmark country and the value of 800 MHz in the UK in an inconsistent manner.
 The former is gross of expected DTT co-existence costs, whilst the latter is net of such costs.
 Therefore, the resulting relative value benchmark systematically understates the value of the ALF band for countries which we analyse on a "gross" basis.
-For this reason we did not consider this to be an appropriate benchmark. - A7.106 Telefónica also argued that, for relevant countries, we should calculate, as a cross-check, a benchmark using those local licence prices that were not affected by such adjustments.
-We understood this to be the benchmark calculated on a "net" basis.
-That is, including only the prices of 800 MHz spectrum affected by DTT co-existence cost in the relativities to other bands in the benchmark countries, and applying these relativities to the £30m per MHz estimate of value of 800 MHz in the UK.
-We said this implies the following formula for the 900 MHz relative value benchmark (which we also use in countries where we rely on information net of expected DTT co-existence costs):
+For this reason we do not consider this to be an appropriate benchmark. - A7.86 Telefónica also argued that, for relevant countries, we should calculate, as a crosscheck, a benchmark using those local licence prices that were not affected by such adjustments.
+We understand this to be the benchmark calculated on a "net" basis.
+That is, including only the prices of 800 MHz spectrum affected by DTT coexistence cost in the relativities to other bands in the benchmark countries, and applying these relativities to the £30m per MHz estimate of value of 800 MHz in the UK.
+This implies the following formula for the 900 MHz relative value benchmark (which we also use in countries where we rely on information net of expected DTT co-existence costs):

-$$\frac{900{BC}}{800{BC\,net}} \times 800{UK\,net}$$
+$\frac{900{BC}}{800{BC\,net}} \times 800{UK\,net}$

-- A7.107 For completeness, we consider below the effect of deriving additional benchmark values, calculated on a "net" basis even for countries where a price is available which is gross of expected DTT co-existence costs. - A7.108 In countries where we observed different 800 MHz prices, we said possible alternative benchmarks could be derived, depending on expected DTT co-existence costs and/or coverage obligations: - a) Our preferred relative values in Austria, Spain, Italy and Sweden use an 800 MHz price based on lots which were unaffected by DTT coexistence costs.
+- A7.87 For completeness, we consider below the effect of deriving additional benchmark values, calculated on a "net" basis even for countries where a price is available which is gross of expected DTT co-existence costs. - A7.88 In countries where we observe different 800 MHz prices, possible alternative benchmarks could be derived, depending on expected DTT co-existence costs and/or coverage obligations: - a) Our preferred relative values in Austria, Spain, Italy and Sweden use an 800 MHz price based on lots which were unaffected by DTT coexistence costs.
 But we could alternatively derive benchmarks by taking the 800 MHz prices net of expected DTT co-existence costs and comparing them to the corresponding UK value (i.e. to the 800 MHz value net of expected DTT costs).
-This is the formula set out at paragraph A7.106 above.
-Compared to our preferred benchmark, this alternative benchmark uses the same absolute value for 900 MHz or 1800 MHz in the benchmark country, but a lower 800 MHz price in the benchmark country and a lower UK 800 MHz value. - b) Our preferred relative values in Austria and Sweden use an 800 MHz price based on lots which did not include a coverage obligation (that we consider to be onerous).
-But we could alternatively derive benchmarks by taking the 800 MHz prices for the coverage obligation lots and comparing them to the corresponding UK value (i.e. to the value with coverage obligation, which is £31.45m per MHz, gross of expected DTT co-existence costs).
-Compared to our preferred benchmark, this alternative benchmark uses the same absolute value for 900 MHz or 1800 MHz in the benchmark country, but a lower 800 MHz price in the benchmark country and a lower UK 800 MHz value. - A7.109 We set out the effect of using these possible alternative benchmarks (see Tables A7.5 and A7.6).
+This is the formula set out at paragraph A7.86 above.
+Compared to our preferred benchmark, this alternative benchmark uses the same absolute value for 900 MHz or 1800 MHz in the benchmark country, but a lower 800 MHz price in the benchmark country and a lower UK 800 MHz value.